flare-foundation/docs/docs/tech/state-connector.md

 Otherwise, **no consensus is achieved**: requests remain **unanswered** and must be issued again.

 **The answers are stored in the State Connector smart contract for a week**, where anybody can read them, including the original requester.

-??? example "Retrieving your request's answer (for App developers)"

-    To retrieve the stored answers just read the `merkleRoots` public array (#8) in the [StateConnector contract](../dev/getting-started/contract-addresses.md).

-    More information on how to retrieve a particular answer in the [State Connector contract source code](https://gitlab.com/flarenetwork/flare-smart-contracts/-/blob/master/contracts/genesis/implementation/StateConnector.sol#L59).

-    As shown below, multiple answers are actually packed into a single Merkle root.
-The [Attestation Packing](#attestation-packing) section explains how to retrieve an individual answer.

 ## Attestation Protocols